-To configure Time Machine on the Mac OS X client, go to System Preferences \rightarrow Time Machine which opens the screen shown in Figure 10.7.
-Click ON and a pop-up menu shows the FreeNAS® system as a backup option.
+To configure Time Machine on the Mac OS X client, go to $System\ Preferences o Time\ Machine$ which will open the screen shown in Figure 10.1g.
+Click "ON" and a pop-up menu should show the FreeNAS® system as a backup option.
 In our example, it is listed as $backup_user1$ on "freenas".
-Highlight the FreeNAS® system and click $Use\ Backup\ Disk$.
-A connection bar opens and prompts for the user account's password-in this example, the password that was set for the user1 account.
+Highlight the entry representing the FreeNAS® system and click the "Use Backup Disk" button.
+A connection bar will open and will prompt for the user account's password-in this example, the password that was set for the user1 account.